mtallalazam/tentwenty-demo/README.md

-# TenTwenty Test Assignment
+# TenTwenty Demo

-This is a test assignment project.
+This is a demo project.
 Demo is available at this link <https://spiffy-starburst-f63360.netlify.app/>

 ## Getting Started